-Session III: Influence of weather and climate on pest development and outbreaks
+Session III: Influence of weather and climate on pest development outbreaks

 The concept of the disease triangle is also applicable for pests.
-Presence of a vulnerable host, pest that attacks and favorable environmental conditions are necessary.
+To develop a disease, presence of vulnerable host, pest that attacks and favorable environmental conditions are necessary.
 Such conditions should be there for a sufficiently long time for the pest outbreak to reach damaging levels.
 The BAMIS portal lists several common pests that attack crop plants.
-Discussion may be done to explain important features of pests that attack crop plants and the climate conditions that are known to support the outbreak of each pest.
+An entomologist maybe invited to explain important features of pests that attack crop plants and the climate conditions that are known to support the outbreak of each pest.